ComNets-Bremen/OPS/README.md

 3. Run the `ops-simu-run` script file to run simulations.
 Simulation can be run using the GUI (Tkenv) mode or the command line mode.
 To enable the required mode, the  `-m` switch must be used.

-  - `ops-simu-run -m tkenv` - The `tkenv` mode brings up the GUI version of the simulation where the buttons have to be pressed to start simulating and further, this mode also shows the animations. __WARNING:__ this mode results in longer simulation times (VERY LONG)
+  - `ops-simu-run -m qtenv` - The `qtenv` mode brings up the GUI version of the simulation where the buttons have to be pressed to start simulating and further, this mode also shows the animations. __WARNING:__ this mode results in longer simulation times (VERY LONG)